giorgiop94/digital-garden/_notes/Talks - Path of the Imaginal - Rob Burbea.md

 - Spiritual circles often denigrate the [[Ego]]
 - **We're not honoring personhood as fully as it would be possible**
 - We are accustomed to singularity of self
-	- In this practice we open a plurality of self, beyond the simple recognition of multiple selves (sometimes found in [[anatta]] and the teachings of not-self)
+	- In this practice we open a plurality of self, beyond the simple recognition of multiple selves (sometimes found in [[Anatta (no-self)]] and the teachings of not-self)
 		- Not just recognizing the many characters within ourselves
 	- **We can empower and bring to life these characters**
 	- **We open a flexibility of self view and world view**
 		- [[Emptiness]] becomes easier to get to

-## Talk 2 - Doorways and Directions
+## 2 - Doorways and Directions
 What we're interested with this practice is **expanding our felt sense of sacredness and re-enchant the cosmos**

 - Re-validating imagination as a "way of knowing"